Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 Lead Metrics

 • Lead Volume: Total number of new leads generated in a given period.
-Shows effectiveness of lead generation efforts.
+Shows the effectiveness of lead generation efforts.

 Opportunity Metrics